Jens Meiert

 The Most Important Thing Is to Get the HTML Right

-… meaning really right when it comes to modern, high quality web development.
+…meaning completely right when it comes to high quality web development.

-What does that mean yet imply?
-While learning HTML is not that hard, writing good HTML requires robust knowledge and experience to leave out irrelevant stuff and avoid maintenance traps.
-More importantly, putting emphasis on HTML mastery moves complexity to styling and scripting, meaning that in order to write really elegant, simple, maintainable HTML, even more solid understanding and experience of CSS and DOM is required in order to offer the presentation and behavior that is necessary.
+What does that mean?
+While HTML syntax and semantics are not too hard, writing good HTML requires robust knowledge and experience to leave out irrelevant (optional) code and avoid maintenance traps.
+What mastering HTML does, then, is move complexity to styling and scripting, meaning that in order to write efficient HTML, even more solid understanding and experience of CSS and the DOM are required in order to achieve the presentation and behavior desired.

-So we need to keep in mind: Changing documents is always more expensive than changing style sheets and scripts, but reducing the probability of document changes to the absolute minimum adds up to the challenges on both styling and scripting side.
+We need to keep in mind: Changing documents is more expensive than changing style sheets and scripts, because there are more documents and templates than style sheets and scripts.
+Writing the best possible HTML contributes to challenges and complexity on the styling and scripting ends—and that is worth it.

-Most of you are aware of that, but I felt I had to stress that again.
-There are decent posts out there that explain what I mean in more detail, including, that’s my hope, the collection of popular posts available on this site.
+Regardless of whether you were aware, I had to stress this in more than one place.
+There are then other posts that explain HTML best practices in more detail, including the collection of popular posts on this site.

 1. On September 28, 2008, 16:08 CEST, Kroc Camen said: